developeruche/cryptography-n-zk-research/digitial-signatures/README.md

 # Digital Signatures Implementations
-This repository contains implementations of popular digital signature algorithms in Rust, including ECDSA and Schnorr signatures.
+This repository contains implementations of popular digital signature algorithms in Rust, including ECDSA, Schnorr signatures, and Winternitz One-Time Signatures.

 ## Overview
 Digital signatures are cryptographic schemes that provide: